ypid/dotfiles/README.md

 > Enable history and load some common modules

 `.tmux.conf`
-> Use some key mappings from screen
+> Changed color stuff, show load and battery life and customized mappings

 `.vim`
-> All my plugins and stuff like
+> All my plugins and stuff like that

 `.vimrc`
 > My vimrc (work in progress)